gwendall/meteor-form-data-binder/README.md

 </form>
 ```

-Any change in one of the inputs of the form will store its data as a JSON object in the "someSessionProperty" property of the Session variable.
+Any change in the form will store its data as a JSON object in the "someSessionProperty" property of the Session variable.

 ``` sh
 Session.get("someSessionProperty")